Azure/portaldocs/portal-sdk/generated/top-isv-setup.md

 - NPM Auth Personal Access Token (PAT)

-Just as NuGet needed the credentidal provider npm requires a PAT for auth.
+Just as NuGet needed the credential provider npm requires a PAT for auth.
 Which can be configured as follows.

 1. Connect to the AzurePortal Feed https://msazure.visualstudio.com/One/_packaging?_a=connect&feed=AzurePortal
 1. Select npm under the npm header